delegate365/Reports/README.md

 ## Remarks

-This is a consolidated version of the rpevious versions in this repository for a quick overview of reports that are available in Delegate365.
-This list will change with newer versions and will b eupdated continuously.
+This is a consolidated version of the previous versions in this repository.
+The ReadMe shows a quick overview of all reports that are available in Delegate365.
+This list will change with newer versions and will be updated continuously.
 All information in this reporistory, including Internet or other external references, is subject to change without notice.
-No part of this document may be reproduced or stored in a retrieval system or transmitted in any form or by any means without the express written permission of atwork gmbh (called "[atwork](https://www.atwork-it.com)" herein).
-Any names of actual companies and products mentioned herein may be the trademarks of their respective owners.

 ## More information